LoreMatey/React-to-do-list/README.md

-# Getting Started with Create React App
+# To do list with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+(Insert description of the project here)

 ## Available Scripts